gamesbook/protograf/docs/source/customised_shapes.rst

 A Line has the following properties, in addition to the basic ones of *x* and *y* for the starting point, and its *label* properties.

-- *angle* - the number of degrees clockwise from the baseline; used in conjunction with *length*
+- *angle* - the number of degrees clockwise that the line is rotated from the baseline about its start point; used in conjunction with *length*
 - *cx* and *cy* - if set, will replace the use of *x* and *y* for the starting point, and work in conjunction with *angle* and *length* to create the line around a centre point